-Deliverable Deliverable Description Reporting Procedures and Due Dates during the period covered, explaining any differences between the two and the corrective steps 4.
-A three-month rolling forecast of the key planned activities, referencing the WBS/IMS 5.
-A tracking log of progress on regulatory submissions with the FDA number, description of submission, date of submission, status of submission, and next steps 6.
-Estimated and Actual Expenses • This report must also contain a narrative or table detailing whether there is a significant discrepancy (>10%) at this time between the % of work completed and the cumulative costs incurred to date.
+Deliverable Deliverable Description Reporting Procedures and Due Dates This report must also contain a narrative or table detailing whether there is a significant discrepancy (>10%) at this time between the % of work completed and the cumulative costs incurred to date.
 Monthly and actual expenses should be broken down to the appropriate WBS level.
-This section of the report should also contain estimates for the Subcontractors' expenses from the previous month if the Subcontractor did not submit a bill in the previous month.
-If the subcontractor(s) was not working or did not incur any costs in the previous month, then a statement to this effect should be included in this report for those respective subcontractors.
-If the AORPAR and AO are satisfied that the Performer's reporting is sufficient to convey this information, this section may be waived.
-Publication activities and progress for any manuscript, scientific meeting abstract, poster, presentation, and other public-facing material or information containing data generated under this agreement 2.7 Draft and Final Technical Progress Report A draft Final Technical Progress Report must contain a summation of the work performed and the results obtained over the entire agreement.
+This section of the report should also contain estimates for the Subawardees' expenses from the previous month if the Subawardee did not submit a bill in the previous month.
+If the subawardee(s) was not working or did not incur any costs in the previous month, then a statement to this effect should be included in this report for those respective Subawardee.
+If the PAR and OTAO are satisfied that the Project Awardee's reporting is sufficient to convey this information, this section may be waived.
+3. Publication activities and progress for any manuscript, scientific meeting abstract, poster, presentation, and other public-facing material or information containing data generated under this Project Award 2.7 Draft and Final Technical Progress Report A draft Final Technical Progress Report must contain a summation of the work performed and the results obtained over the entire agreement.
 This report must be in sufficient detail to fully describe the progress achieved under all milestones.
 Report must contain a timeline of originally planned and baselined activities and milestones overlaid with actual progress attained during the agreement.
 Descriptions and rationale for activities and milestones that were not completed as planned should be provided.
 The draft report must be duly marked as 'Draft.'
-7. The Final Technical Progress Report incorporating feedback received from BARDA and containing a summation of the work performed and the results obtained for the entire agreement PoP.
+1. The Final Technical Progress Report incorporating feedback received from BARDA and containing a summation of the work performed and the results obtained for the entire agreement PoP.
 The final report must document the results of the entire agreement.
 The final report must be duly marked as 'Final'.
 A cover letter with the report will contain a summary (not to exceed 200 words) of salient results achieved during the performance of the agreement.
-The Performer must submit the Draft Final Technical Progress Report 75 calendar days before the end of the PoP and the Final Technical Progress Report on or before the completion date of the PoP PAR will provide feedback on draft report within 21 calendar days of receipt, which the Performer must consider incorporating into the Final Report
+The Project Awardee must submit the Draft Final Technical Progress Report 75 calendar days before the end of the PoP and the Final Technical Progress Report on or before the completion date of the PoP PAR will provide feedback on draft report within 21 calendar days of receipt, which the Project Awardee must consider incorporating into the Final Report